 The first code in all account numbers is the system code block.
 It is assigned by the information systems or finance department when the Chart of Accounts is established for the health service/reporting organization and represents the highest level of data aggregation.
-Organizations use this code block to numerically identify a facility, site, or program within the Regional Health Authority.
+Organizations use this code block to numerically identify a facility, site, or program within zone.